Did you consider leaving a career in health care last year?

 Click this link, and use the code CREATIVEHOMETHERAPY for a great discount (the lowest discount offered!) on a quality continued education platform: MEDBRIDGE

 If you are not aware of your strengths or gifting, here are two great tests that can guide you to finding a a great fit: Clifton Strengths Assessment is an excellent career/job focussed assessment and the Gifts, Passions, Story Assessment (GPS) is a spiritually focussed assessment.
 I have found them both to be very helpful!

-I would love to know your thoughts on working in health care.
+I would love to know your thoughts on surviving a career in health care.
 What has your experience been?
 What tips would you give to someone considering a job in this field?

-Subscribe for a freebie starter pack of home care handouts!
+Subscribe for a FREEBIE starter 3-pack of senior health care handouts!